Chinese Shar-Pei Puppy Guide

 Bringing home a Chinese Shar-Pei puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei has specific care needs shaped by its genetics and build.
 Prospective Chinese Shar-Pei owners should know that this medium non-sporting breed demands an informed approach to nutrition, exercise, and preventive health management.

 Feeding Schedule